 - Filter users by their role on your website.

-- Redirection depending on the device your visitors use (tablet, phone, laptop, etc).
+- Redirection depends on the device your visitor use (tablet, phone, laptop, etc.).

 - Redirection when your visits are Google “bots” or “crawlers” (the famous spiders that index your content).

-- Redirection depending on the type of page that is visited on your website (parent page, child page, a specific name of a page, etc).
+- Redirection depends on the type of page visited on your website (parent page, child page, specific page name, etc.).